Mark-Hopkins-at-Williams/csci-134/index.md

 ![image](doc/examplerotate.jpg)

 **Hint**: observe that the rotated image might not have the same dimensions as the input image.
-One strategy is to use the ```zeroes``` function to first initialize an image of the correct size, and then modify the pixels of that image.
+One strategy is to use the ```zeros``` function to first initialize an image of the correct size, and then modify the pixels of that image.

 ## Part 3: Movie Magic!!